Neurrone/greasemonkey-scripts/README.md

 - Menus are made keyboard accessible.
 Focus automatically moves to menus when opened.
 The up/down arrow, home and end keys can be used to navigate through menu items.
 First-letter navigation is supported as well (i.e, pressing "p" moves you to the next option that starts with p, if any)
 - The playlist, album track list and playback queue pseudo-tables are exposed as a table via aria
 - In contexts when multiple tracks can be selected, The `aria-hidden` attribute on the deselect button next to each track is unhidden as it was mistakenly set
+- The currently active page (recommended / playlist / library) on the library screen is indicated

 Press the `?` key for a list of built-in hotkeys.
 The most important ones to note are: